wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo offers an amazing chat experience for your WordPress site.
+Flyzoo is a complete chat platform for Live Support, one-to-one Private Chats, and Chat Rooms.

 == Description ==

-Chat with your visitors for **live support** and engage your community in group chats.
+Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.
+Flyzoo supports real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...
 Add an amazing **chat** experience to your e-commerce, blog or community!

 ####Flyzoo Live Chat####

-* **No coding skills required:** just install the plugin, and we'll do all the heavy lifting!
+* **Get started in 5 minutes:** No coding skills required.
+Just install the widget and follow the verification process.
+[Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

+* **Real time visitor monitoring**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**

+* **Customize chat colors, widget layout & features**

+* **Single Sign On:** users can login and chat using their existing WordPress accounts

 * **Smooth chat experience:** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution built on the latest technologies to ensure a smooth chat experience without overloading your server.

-* **Monitor and engage visitors in real time**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**  **(PRO Plan)**

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
 Customize headers, pop up messages and add images to match your brand style.

 * **Eye-catching, sleek interface:** You love great design and we do too.
-Our **chat** has been crafted to offer an elegant look and feel.
+Our **chat** has been crafted to offer a sleek look and feel.

-* **Smooth, Facebook-like chat message delivery**
+* **Smooth, Facebook-like chat** with delivery confirmation.

-* **Tab Sync**: When you work in multiple browser windows (or tabs) all the chat windows are synchronized so you can talk from any tab.
+* **Tab Sync**: When you work in multiple browser windows (or tabs) all the windows are synchronized so you can talk from any tab.

-* **In-browser chat**: chat windows will auto reload while browsing the site
+* **In-browser chat:** windows will auto reload while browsing the site

-* Single Sign On for WordPress/BuddyPress: users can log in and chat using their existing WordPress account

-* Secure Connection: We provide automatic encryption for HTTPS/SSL based websites. **(WOW and PRO Plans)**
+* **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.

-* Customize window colors **(WOW and PRO Plans)**

-* Chat history **(available for operators on WOW and PRO Plans)**
+* **Chat history**

-* **Customer Support:** We monitor the platform 24/7 and support our users 24/5.
-We always reply to support requests and fix issues within a few hours.
+* **Customer Support:** We ALWAYS reply to support requests to solve issues as soon as possible.

-* ...and much more!

 Step by step instructions:

 [Install Flyzoo Live Chat on WordPress >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-####Live Support: Chat with your customers####
+####Live Support: Chat with your customers and increase sales####

-**Live chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!
+**Live support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Know what your visitors are looking at with intuitive **real time visitor monitoring**.
+Talk to your website visitors in real time.
+See where they came from and what page they are on: invite customers to **chat** and get the most out of your social media and pay-per-click campaigns.

 All the most important informations are available, at a glance:

 * Current page visited by the user with URL and Title
+* Referrer, Keywords and Campaign data (UTM source, medium, terms...)
+* Returning visitor
 * Total Pageviews
-* Know where your traffic is coming from: Referrer, Keywords and Campaign traffic data(UTM source, medium, terms...)
-* Returning visitor

-Invite your prospects to **chat** and get the most out of your social media and pay-per-click campaigns!

 ####Chat rooms####

-Engage your community with a topic-related **chat**!
+Engage your community with a topic-related **chat room**!

-* Private or public chats
+* Group Chat can be private or public
 * Emoticons
-* Embed Media (Youtube, Vimeo, SoundCloud and more...)
+* Embed media links (Youtube, Vimeo, SoundCloud and more...)
 * Ban users and remove comments
 * Customizable bad word filter
-* Multiple chats on your site (WOW &amp; PRO Plans)
+* Multiple chat rooms on your site
-* Users can start private conversations with other users
+* Users can start one-to-one (private) conversations with other users
-* Windows can be moved, resized and minimized
+* Resize, move and minimize windows
 * Sound Notifications
 * User profiles with avatars